taverianov/cloudlinux-documentation/docs/shared-pro/accelerate-wp/README.md

 ## WHMCS billing

-CloudLinux developed it's own WHMCS plugin which provides you AccelerateWP billing integration out of the box.
+CloudLinux developed its own WHMCS plugin which provides you with AccelerateWP billing integration out of the box.
-Check out [the documentation](/cln/whmcs_awp_plugin/#cloudlinux-whmcs-awp-plugin) to find how to install and use the plugin.
+Check out [the documentation](/cln/whmcs_awp_plugin/#cloudlinux-whmcs-awp-plugin) to find out how to install and use the plugin.

 ## Other billing integration

-As AccelerateWP Premium is the feature that works on subscription basis, we made it possible for hosters to integrate their existing billing systems with our plugin and sell the feature for their users.
+As AccelerateWP Premium is a feature that works on a subscription basis, we made it possible for hosters to integrate their existing billing systems with our plugin and sell the feature for their users.

-When AccelerateWP Premium is enabled in admin interface, users get proposal to upgrade their subscription.
+When AccelerateWP Premium is enabled in the admin interface, users get a proposal to upgrade their subscription.

 ![](./images/AWPUpgradeNoLink.png)

-When user upgrades the subscription to the plan with AccelerateWP support, billing must execute the following command on the server:
+When a user upgrades the subscription to the plan with AccelerateWP support, billing must execute the following command on the server:
 ```
 cloudlinux-awp-admin set-suite --suites=accelerate_wp_premium --allowed --source=BILLING_OVERRIDE --users=<username>
 ```

 This command makes two things:
-- allow user to install plugin, bypassing the upgrade window;
+- allow the user to install the plugin, bypassing the upgrade window;
-- reports premium as being used to CLN, starting the billing cycle for hoster.
+- reports premium as being used to CLN, starting the billing cycle for the hoster.

-When user terminates or downgrades plan, the following command must be executed by the billing system:
+When the user terminates or downgrades the plan, the following command must be executed by the billing system:
 ```
 cloudlinux-awp-admin set-suite --suites=accelerate_wp_premium --default --source=BILLING_OVERRIDE --users=<username>
 ```

 ## Setup upgrade URL for AccelerateWP Premium

-The upgrade window can be customized with link to the plan upgrade page, which can be set using CLI command:
+The upgrade window can be customized with a link to the plan upgrade page, which can be set using the CLI command:

 ```
 cloudlinux-awp-admin set-options --upgrade-url https://plan.upgrade/splash